-These Gold macarons can be perfect for any special occasions or celebrations like birthdays, weddings, Christmas or New Year´s etc. Festive French macarons that also tastes amazing; they are filled with caramelized white chocolate that has the perfect deep caramel note without being overly sweet and hazelnut paste with the most delicious natural nutty flavor.
+This Gold macaron can be perfect for any special occasions or celebrations, like birthdays, weddings, Christmas or New Year´s Eve.
+Festive French macarons that also tastes amazing; they are filled with caramelized white chocolate that has the perfect deep caramel note without being overly sweet and hazelnut paste with the most delicious natural nutty flavor.
 The Gold macarons are decorated with a very simple technique using gold glitter that is painted on them.

 I prepared this Festive Gold macaron recipe with Caramelized white chocolate and Hazelnut filling as part of celebrating my blog´s first anniversary.
 Learn how to make beautiful celebrational Gold macarons step by step with the help of this tutorial!

 In my macaron tutorial – I shared earlier – I cover all the necessary details regarding the ingredients & technique of making French macarons, the tools you need in order to succeed, I even put together a Macaron Troubleshooting Guide for typical beginner mistakes!
-Make sure you check my Ultimate macaron tutorial in here before jumping into anything else.
+Make sure you check my Ultimate macaron tutorial in here before jumping into making these Gold macarons.